-Federal College Work-Study (CWS)
+Federal College Work Study (CWS)

-Federal College Work-Study is a federal program that allows you to earn money to help pay for your educational expenses.
-Your total CWS award depends on your need, the amount of money the university has for this program, and the amount of aid you get from other programs.
-Students earn minimum wage and are paidbi-monthly.
+Federal College Work Study is a federal program that allows students who demonstrate need to earn money to help pay for educational expenses.
+The total CWS award depends on your need, the amount of money the university has for this program, and the amount of aid received from other programs.
+Students earn minimum wage for most positions and are paid bi-monthly.
 A portion of the Federal Work Study funding is allocated to positions that perform community service duties.
-Awardees should contact Career Services at (281) 649-3359 for information regarding available jobs.
+Awardees should contact the Enrichment Center at (281) 649-3359 for information regarding available jobs.
 It is the student's responsibility to locate a position.